 Regional food prepared in the most traditional way is what interests us most about any destination.
-In this article, we feature some of the best restaurants in Oaxaca City to try regional dishes like mole negro, mole coloradito, tlayuda, memela, and caldo de piedra.
-Oaxaca is home to many delicious dishes but Traveleaters with limited time can start with those five.
+In this article, we feature some of the best restaurants in Oaxaca City to try regional dishes like mole negro, mole coloradito, caldo de piedra, and more.

-It’s important to familiarize yourself with what to eat in Oaxaca first before learning where to eat, so be sure to check out our food guide for a list of 25 must-try traditional dishes and drinks in Oaxaca.
+It’s important to familiarize yourself with what to eat in Oaxaca before learning where to eat, so be sure to check out our guide on 25 must-try traditional dishes and drinks in Oaxaca.